bootdotdev/blog/content/jobs/is-coding-bootcamp-worth-it.md

 ---
-title: "Is a Coding Bootcamp Worth It Compared to a Computer Science Degree?"
+title: "Which is Worth It, Coding Bootcamp or a Computer Science Degree?"
 author: Zulie Rane
 date: "2021-03-29"
 categories: